-Dental sealants a great option for children to protect vulnerable teeth from decay.
+Dental sealants are a great option for children to protect vulnerable teeth from decay.
 Typically these are the back teeth, which are often neglected during brushing.
-Sealants are invisible caps made of plastic resin that are placed on top of the tooth to smooth out the grooves, making them easier to clean.
-With proper care, a sealant can last for as long as 10 years!
+Sealants are made of plastic resin that is placed in the tooth to smooth out the grooves, making them easier to clean.
+This procedure can help minimize the risk of decay starting in those vulnerable areas.

 Teeth whitening is one of the most popular options for improving the appearance of your smile.
 When done professionally, you can see dramatic results in as little as one visit while making sure the procedure is done safely and correctly.
-Our in-office whitening involves using a hydrogen peroxide gel on the teeth to bleach away stains and discoloration.
-The bleach is left on for an hour.
+Our in-office whitening involves using a gel on the teeth to whiten away stains and discoloration.
 We can also provide you with a take-home whitening kit.
 This kit will include custom-created mouth trays for both your top and bottom teeth, which you will then fill with a whitening gel.

-TMD stands for Temporomandibular disorders, which is a disorder of the temporomandibular joint, or TMJ.
-TMD is characterized by jaw clicking, popping, pain and discomfort as well as limited ability to open the jaw.
+TMD stands for Temporomandibular disorder, which is a disorder of the temporomandibular joint, or TMJ.
+TMD is characterized by jaw clicking, popping, pain, and discomfort, as well as limited ability to open the jaw.
 If you are experiencing these symptoms, we can help you determine the source of the pain and work to fix it.
-Over-the-counter pain medications as well as applying ice and heat can be helpful in relieving pain.
-In the most severe cases, treatments can involve cortisone shots or bridgework.
+Over-the-counter pain medications, as well as applying ice and heat, can be helpful in relieving pain.
+We also work with local specialists to ensure you receive the best care available.

-When a tooth is damaged or decayed beyond repair, or if you have a tooth that is causing overcrowding or for the rest of your teeth to shift, an extraction is the best option.
-In addition, wisdom teeth generally have to be removed because they are impacted, or stuck in the gums, or they are coming in at an angle that threatens the other teeth.
+When a tooth is damaged or decayed beyond repair, an extraction is the best option.
+In addition, wisdom teeth generally have to be removed because they are impacted or stuck in the gums or they are coming in at an angle that threatens the other teeth.
 We provide local anesthesia to make this process as painless and comfortable as possible.
-If you are particularly anxious, we can provide oral conscious sedation.
+If you are particularly anxious, we can provide oral conscious sedation or laughing gas.